ConservationMetrics/mapgl-tile-renderer/README.md

 Please note that depending on your bounding box and maximum zoom level, this tool has the capability to send a lot of requests.
 You should first use a tool like the [Mapbox offline tile count estimator](https://docs.mapbox.com/playground/offline-estimator/) to ensure that your request will be reasonable, and in the case of any sources with an API limit, won't end up costing you.

+## Usage

+This tool can be used in the following ways:

+* Via CLI (Node.js or Docker)
+* As a task worker service to poll a queue for new requests.
+  * Currently supported: Azure Storage Queue.
+  * The tool may be extended with RabbitMQ for self-hosting in the future.

 ## CLI options

 * `-s` or `--style`: Specify the style source.
 Use "self" for a self-provided style or one of the following for an online source: "bing", "esri", "google", "mapbox", "mapbox-satellite", "planet".